nixzhu/KeyboardMan/README.md

 # KeyboardMan

-We may need keyboard infomation from keyboard notification to do animation, but the approach is complicated and easy to make mistakes.
+We may need keyboard infomation from keyboard notification to do animation.
+However, the approach is complicated and easy to make mistakes.

 But KeyboardMan will make it simple & easy.